Welcome to the website of Angus Konstam

 He is currently working on The Worst Voyage (a working title) - a major history of the Arctic Convoys (and his biggest book yet), as well as other major titles, including Hunting the Bismarck and Mutiny on the Spanish Main.

-A former naval officer, underwater archaeologist and veteran museum curator, Angus has worked on both sides of the Atlantic, but he now lives in Britain, where he writes full-time, and lives in Edinburgh.
+A former naval officer, underwater archaeologist and veteran museum curator, Angus has worked on both sides of the Atlantic, but he now lives in Britain, where he writes full-time, and lives on the Orkney Isles.

 Angus frequently appears on television or radio as a piracy expert and historical "talking head", and he also can be seen as speaking events, ranging from small gatherings to appearances at book festivals, conferences, special events and even the odd pirate gig.